Stable Linear System Identification with Prior Knowledge by Riemannian Sequential Quadratic Optimization: Numerical simulations

-We evaluate the quality of solutions of the optimization problems in view of the eigenvalues of $\A$ because the eigenvalues, particularly the first largest real part of eigenvalues, will govern the behavior of the system: let $\paren*{\Jopt, \Ropt, \Qopt}$ denote the numerical solution of the optimization problem and $\Atrue\in\setR[\dime\times\dime]$ be the true system.
-Define $\Aopt \coloneqq \paren*{\Jopt - \Ropt}\Qopt \in\setR[\dime\times\dime]$.
-We will describe the eigenvalue distributions and compare the relative error of the $\vecidx$-th largest real part of eigenvalues defined as

-We also monitor the optimization process of each algorithm with respect to residual and max violation; let
+We evaluate the quality of solutions of the optimization problems in view of the first largest real part of eigenvalues of $\A$, because it will govern the behavior of the system.
+We also monitor the optimization process of each algorithm with respect to the max violation; let